hoanganhtu0922/benchmark-for-tarjan-s-algorithm/README.md

 ### 1. Requirements
 * A C++ compiler (GCC, Clang, or MSVC) supporting C++11 or higher.
+* A Python 3.x installed if you want to run python.

 ### 2. Standard Usage
 Compile the main logic: